KP1533TM2/hmdvr-stuff/README.md

     * https://github.com/OpenNuvoton/NuMaker_NuWicam_RDK/blob/master/sources/kernel/drivers/media/video/w55fa93_hw/GM7150/GM7150.dat
     * https://github.com/OpenNuvoton/NuMaker_NuWicam_RDK/blob/master/sources/kernel/drivers/media/video/w55fa93_hw/GM7150/sensor_gm7150.h

-# What there is to be done
+# What there is to do
 Quite frankly, I don't have a clue.
 Blindly poking around isn't fun, so I'll leave it all at that.
 My own conclusion as of now: GM7150 video decoder can't be set up to digitize noisy video properly, while TVP5150 has this working right out of the box.
 Probably TV/VCR switch/detector is at fault?